notsag-dev/eg/README.md

 This project was created in the context of Hacktoberfest 2020 so that we can build its database together.

 ## Dependencies
-The only dependency of this project is python 3.
+The only dependency of this project is Python 3.
+It is true that for actually running cheat sheet examples the involved tools have to be installed, but as it would be a bit intrusive to require to do so, the script will just print installed tools in green and non-installed ones in red.

 ## Install
 There is no need for installing any extra tools.
 I would recommend, though, to add an alias to execute it in a simpler way: